SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ##### Trigger actions from conversation

-The LLM may be able to trigger actions as a result of a conversation.
+An LLM may be able to trigger actions as a result of a conversation.
 This is achieved by the so-called tool interface of the LLM.
 Tools are supported at the time of this writing by the following models:

   - GPT 3.5 and above from *OpenAI*
   - Mistral Small, Mistral Large and Mixtral 8x22b from *Mistral AI*
   - Command-R by *Cohere*
   - Claude3 by *Anthropic*
-  - Several Open Source models, such as Open Hermes, but with varying degree of support
+  - Several Open Source models, such as Open Hermes, also support tools but with a varying degree of reliability

 The following table shows you the actions, that might be triggered by the LLM during a conversation with the Strategist: